 Fig.1 – How data is handled today

 The atPlatform is a simpler, more streamlined architecture (Fig. 2), where the person’s data is all in one place so that they control it, and apps log into them:

 Fig.2 – How data is handled by the atPlatform

-To achieve all this, a new Internet protocol had to be developed to provide a self-sovereign identity and allow self-generated cryptographic keys.
-With the atProtocol, people, entities, or things each own a unique atSign identity which can notify and allow other authenticated atSigns to collect data specifically encrypted for that atSign, and no other.
+To achieve all this, a new protocol had to be developed to provide addressability and allow self-generated cryptographic keys.
+With the open atProtocol, people, entities, or things each own a unique atSign address which can notify and allow other authenticated atSigns to collect data specifically encrypted for that atSign, and no other.
 The atProtocol specifies that every atSign has its own infrastructure, creating a completely distributed system.
 All data on that infrastructure that is not public is encrypted, and all public data has a cryptographic signature.

 Principles of Privacy by Design